QualiSystems/cloudshell-help/versioned_docs/version-2023.3/troubleshooting/installation/testshell-database-permissions.md

 :::danger &nbsp;
 Windows Service Logon Info

 The service is unable to logon to the Database.
-The user “LocalSystem” does not have permission to connect to “TestShell” database.
+The user "LocalSystem” does not have permission to connect to "TestShell” database.
 :::

 ![](/Images/Troubleshoot/Windows-Service-Logon-Info.png)